Call and Email Chair Kinsey: American Indian/Native Studies Should Be on the SBOE Agenda

 A CALL TO ACTION FOR RESIDENTS OF SBOE DISTRICT 15

 For more than four years, a team of native and native ally volunteers have worked to create a course in Native American Studies that the Texas SBOE called for in 2018.
-Although the previous SBOE chair fully intended to move forward with the course in January 2024, the new Abbot-Appointed SBOE Chair, Aaron Kinsey, has chosen to refuse the American Indian/Native Studies course a place in the SBOE agenda for the past two meetings.
+Although the previous SBOE Chair fully intended to move forward with the course in January 2024, the new Abbott-Appointed SBOE Chair, Aaron Kinsey, has chosen to refuse the American Indian/Native Studies course a place in the SBOE agenda for the almost a year.
 If the SBOE Board does not review the course this year, then the course will not be allowed to experience the same course enrollment growth that the currently approved Ethnic Studies course enjoy.
 While districts can and should offer the course as soon as possible, many will experience confusion and hesitation, leading to further delays for local course implementation.*

 SBOE Chair Kinsey should add the AI/NS course to the next SBOE agenda.